Celebrate Your Wedding Day

 What Happens at a Humanist Wedding Ceremony?

-Humanist ceremonies can be personalised to suit you, but the basic format is as follows:
+Humanist wedding ceremonies can be personalised to suit you, but the basic format is as follows:

 Interspersed with these elements, is music, which can be live or recorded, along with readings delivered by family or friends.
 And of course, you can add a couple of ceremony enhancements or rituals.

-There are many ways we can personalise your ceremony.
-For example, I love the art of storytelling so together, we will create your “love story”.
-This story celebrates your unique relationship to date.
-For many, this is one of the most important elements of the ceremony as it captures the endearing, heartfelt moments of magic that you have shared, be they, your first impressions of each other, your first date or your proposal.
-Typically, your story will evoke a lovely mixture of chuckles and happy tears - leaving you and your guests feeling “the love” and feeling uplifted.
+Yes, you can personalise your ceremony and there are many ways, in which we can do this.
+For instance, as a humanist wedding celebrant I love the art of storytelling.
+So together, we will create your “love story”.
+This story will showcase and celebrate your unique relationship to date.
+For many, this element is one of the most important parts of their ceremony.
+Because it captures the endearing, heartfelt moments of magic, which you have shared.
+Be they, your first impressions of each other, your first date, your journey so far or your proposal.
+As a result, your story will evoke a truly lovely mixture of chuckles and happy tears.
+In other words, you and your guests will leave, feeling “the love” and feeling uplifted.

-Also, any enhancement or ritual that truly resonate with you can be personalised, along with your vows, which should reflect who you are as a couple.
+In addition, any enhancement or ritual that resonates with you can be personalised, including your vows, which should also reflect who you are as a couple.

 What Wedding Ceremony Rituals can we Include?